-Who is liable for mold growth in a rental property in Texas?
+Who bears responsibility for mold contamination within a rental property situated in Texas?

 Landlord-tenant laws in Texas ascribe the duty to remove conditions that materially affect the health or safety of a tenant to the landlord.
 However, tenants must not have defaulted on rent, not caused the problem, and must report the problem to the landlord in writing.